Getting paid is exciting! We totally get that you're keen to see those funds land in your account.

 General deposit timelines at Helcim

-When you process payments with Helcim, the funds from those transactions are deposited into your linked bank account.
-The time it takes for these deposits to arrive can vary depending on the type of transaction:
+When you process payments with Helcim, the funds are deposited into your linked bank account.
+The time this takes can vary by transaction type:

-• Credit Card Transactions: Typically, credit card deposits arrive in your account within 1-2 business days after the batch has been settled.
-However, it's important to note that your first few batches may take around 3 business days.
+Credit card transactions: Typically, funds from credit card sales arrive in your account within 1-2 business days after your batch has been settled.

 Several factors can influence how long it takes for your deposits to arrive.